daattali/beautiful-jekyll/_drafts/2017-01-27-how-to-reduce-the-bill-of-your-vmware-infrastructure.md

 With the evolution of processors, every year the manufacturers such as Intel and AMD increase the density of cores per CPU.
 In the 4th generation of E5-2600 (v4), the biggest CPU includes 22 cores!

-Let's have a look at the evolution in the core count of the biggest CPUs in the E5-2600 family over the years:
+Let's have a look at the evolution of the core count on the biggest CPUs in the E5-2600 family over the years:

 | Year | CPU Model | Core count |
 |------|-----------|------------|